 • FS 212.
-Emergency Medical Tech (EMT) Credits: 12 Program credits: 12
+Emergency Medical Technician (EMT) Credits: 12

 Home Health Aide

 Must be active in the Kansas Certified Nurse Aide Registry.
 Students must pass a reading test administered by the Butler Advising Centers.
 To make an appointment, call 316-322-3163 El Dorado or 316-218-6259 Andover.
 Your Butler experience will prepare you to adapt basic healthcare services to clients in their own homes under the supervision of a registered nurse.